Distribution settings reference - Amazon CloudFront

 • Elastic Load Balancing load balancerexample-load-balancer-1234567890.us-west-2.elb.amazonaws.com

-• Your own web serverhttps://www.example.com
+• Your own web serverwww.example.com

 Choose the domain name in the Origin domain field, or type the name.
 The domain name is not case-sensitive.
+Your origin domain must have a publicly resolvable DNS name that routes requests from clients to targets over the internet.

 If your origin is an Amazon S3 bucket, note the following:

 • If the bucket is configured as a website, enter the Amazon S3 static website hosting endpoint for your bucket; don’t select the bucket name from the list in the Origin domain field.
 The static website hosting endpoint appears in the Amazon S3 console, on the Properties page under Static website hosting.
-For more information, see Using an Amazon S3 bucket that's configured as a website endpoint.
+For more information, see Use an Amazon S3 bucket that's configured as a website endpoint.

 • If you configured Amazon S3 Transfer Acceleration for your bucket, do not specify the s3-accelerate endpoint for Origin domain.